Kintyre/ksconf/docs/source/dyn/cli.rst

                          source and applied to target.
 The source file will be removed, unless '--keep-empty' is used.
-      --interactive, -i  Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and keys.
+      --interactive, -i  Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and attributes.
 The user will be able to apply, skip, or edit the changes being promoted.
-(This functionality was inspired by 'git add --patch').
       --force, -f        Disable safety checks.
+Don't check to see if SOURCE and TARGET share the same basename.
       --keep, -k         Keep conf settings in the source file.
 All changes will be copied into the target file instead of being moved there.
 This is typically a bad idea since local always